Westminster City School

-Westminster City School is a state-funded secondary academy for boys, with a mixed sixth form, in Westminster, London.
+Westminster City School is a state-funded secondary academy for boys, with a mixed sixth form, in Westminster.
 The school educates over 800 students, with links to more than 100 different cultures, in a central London location.
 The school offers places at Year 7 entry, each year, to boys of Christian faith, other world faiths, and those of no faith.
 The current headteacher is Peter Broughton, while the current deputy headteachers are Jen Lockyer and Simon Brown.

 The school became an academy in 2012.
-In February 2017, Ofsted rated it "good".
+In March 2022, Ofsted rated it "good".

 History

-Today

-GCSE Results Day 2021 saw the school's GCSE pass rate rise to 85% across all qualifications, following a challenging period of study for our young people with the global pandemic disrupting learning.
-In addition, 35% of all the school's GCSEs were graded at 9 to 7 (or BTEC equivalent) which corresponds to the old-style top grades of A* and A.